jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 of the impending explosion.
 Should this attack hit any targets, treat the explosion in the same manner as a hand bomb.

-Musket: A barrel-loaded gun that requires the slug and powder to be tamped down with a rod or ‘ram’ the musket requires that a flame or fuse be dropped into a small cup or notch at the rear of the weapon in order to fire.
+**Musket**: A barrel-loaded gun that requires the slug and powder to be tamped down with a rod or ‘ram’ the musket requires that a flame or fuse be dropped into a small cup or notch at the rear of the weapon in order to fire.
 Adequately accurate to a decent range, muskets are best known for ranked firing lines that erupt in lead shot and clouds of white smoke.
 It is often considered to be the standard to which all other firearms are compared.

-One-shot Pipe: A very simple weapon that was the predecessor of the pistol, a one- shot pipe is a half-metre length of metal with a leather or cloth wrapping around its midsection.
-The pipe is packed with powder at one end and a small ball slug is set into the
+**One-shot Pipe**: A very simple weapon that was the predecessor of the pistol, a one- shot pipe is a half-metre length of metal with a leather or cloth wrapping around its midsection.
+The pipe is packed with powder at one end and a small ball slug is set into the opposite one.

-                                                                                            87
-Alex Greene (order #3215550)                                                                                 2
-       opposite one.
 When a lit fuse or flaming wick is set to the powder the resulting explosion sends the ball flying.
 There is a small degree of danger with the open-powder of the one- shot pipe, as anyone firing one has a 50% chance of suffering 1 point of fire-damage to his lighting hand from the burning powder erupting backwards.
 Due to their lengthy reload time and danger, one-shot pipes are not a weapon of choice.

-Pistol, breach-loading: This is a category of firearms that comprises any single-shot pistol that is loaded from the rear of the weapon, normally where the pistol ‘breaks’ in half.
+**Pistol, breach-loading**: This is a category of firearms that comprises any single-shot pistol that is loaded from the rear of the weapon, normally where the pistol ‘breaks’ in half.
 A lit fuse tucked into the hammer of the pistol is pushed forward by the simple lever action of the trigger, igniting the powder bagged into the firing chamber.
 Pistols